 Miguel and I actually ate here for lunch, but it would be an awesome dinner place, especially because their cocktail list is insane!
 There’s a really large window covering an entire wall filled with plants, the chandeliers were pretty cool if that’s something you care about and, most importantly, everything we ordered was phenomenal.

-Must-get: the bacon-filled croquettes and/or the Japanese-style steamed buns with shrimp and/or the warm brussels sprouts salad
+Must-get: the bacon-filled croquettes, the Japanese-style steamed buns with shrimp and/or the warm brussels sprouts salad

 Tacos and Tequila – Condado